ERP vs CRM: Differences Explained

 ERP

-In this part we’ll really explore the ERP and CRM features side by side.
+In this part, we’ll really explore the ERP and CRM features side by side.
 It will soon be obvious what business needs CRM focuses on and which business solutions ERP specializes in.
-The below are the key features of each respective SaaS, and where both overlap, we name a winner.
+Below are the key features of each respective SaaS, and where both overlap, we name a winner.

 ERP or CRM for contact management